pandeytapan/petofy-chatbot/Consultant/Consultant.md

 **Prompt:** Is online consultation a good option for my pet?
 **Response:** Online consultation can be beneficial for routine check-ups and minor concerns.
 Ensure the chosen platform is reputable, but keep in mind that emergencies may require in-person visits.

-**Prompt:** What is the consultation fee?
-**Response:** Consultation fees vary.
-It's recommended to inquire about specific costs for different services when booking your appointment.

 **Prompt:** Can I find veterinarians with specific specialties on Petofy?
 **Response:** Yes, Petofy allows you to search for veterinarians with specific specialties, ensuring your pet receives specialized care.